Skip Ribbon Commands

 Investigators from the Pennsylvania State Police found heavy alligator charring on the floor of the den, which was adjacent to both the living room and the children’s bedrooms.
 Analysis of debris revealed a fluid similar to Stoddard solvent, a kerosene class product which was used regularly to remove tar from tools at the roofing company that employed DiNicola and Jefferson.

 On October 20, 1980, DiNicola was convicted of arson and three counts of second-degree murder.
-On February 27, 1981 he was sentenced to three consecutive sentences of life in prison.
+On February 27, 1981, he was sentenced to three consecutive sentences of life in prison.

 The case was moved from Erie County to Washington County.
 Prior to trial, the judge excluded any testimony based on Sweet’s post-hypnotic recollections.

-This claim was contradicted by another medical examiner, Dr. Cyril Wecht, who testified for the defense that the marks (which were not observed during the first autopsy) were probably artifacts from either the first autopsy or the embalming.
+This conclusion was contradicted by another medical examiner, Dr. Cyril Wecht, who testified for the defense that the marks (which were not observed during the first autopsy) were probably artifacts from either the first autopsy or the embalming.

-John Lentini testified for the defense that the fire originated in the living room and, although the exact cause was not demonstrated by the physical evidence, there was no evidence contradicting Louis DiNicola’s account.
+Lentini testified for the defense that the fire originated in the living room and, although the exact cause was not demonstrated by the physical evidence, there was no evidence contradicting Louis DiNicola’s account.

 In 1998, DiNicola settled a federal civil rights lawsuit with the city of Erie for $22,000.